 Unlocking the power of open-ended feedback

-NLP also has the potential to solve the unique challenges in the field of customer feedback management using text and sentiment analysis.
-Being on the forefront of this innovation means Wootric customers can expect to see those benefits soon.
-Our goal is to free our customers from the time and expense required to manage this data.
-We will be using text and sentiment analysis to surface and aggregate insights for our customers, helping them to prioritize resources and route responses for follow up action.
+NLP is solving the unique challenges in the field of customer feedback management using text and sentiment analysis.
+Being on the forefront of this innovation means Wootric customers are seeing those benefits now.
+We work to free our customers from the time and expense required to manage this data.
+We use text and sentiment analysis to surface and aggregate insights for our customers, helping them to prioritize resources and route responses for follow up action.
 Read more about what we are up to here on the Google Cloud Platform blog.

 Learn more about CXInsight™, Wootric’s NLP analysis tool for qualitative customer feedback.